third774/kevinkipp.com/src/content/blog/meh-and-hyper-for-normal-keyboards.md

 ### The sins of the past

-Ever since Apple removed the physical Escape key in favor of the touch bar I've had `Caps Lock` bound to `Esc`, and as a Vim user that muscle memory is pretty hard to unlearn now.
+Ever since Apple removed the physical Escape key in favor of the touch bar I've had Caps Lock bound to Esc, and as a Vim user that muscle memory is pretty hard to unlearn now.

 After having spent some time messing around with [homerow mods](https://precondition.github.io/home-row-mods) though when I built my [Chocofi](https://shop.beekeeb.com/product/chocofi-36-keys-kailh-low-profile-choc-v1-mechanical-ergonomic-hotswap-split-keyboard-diy-kit/) keyboard,